sraocodes/DAA/content/cplantbox.md

     imageHeight: "500px"
     textPosition: "bottom"

+  - name: "Tight Coupling with other models"
+    text: "The main objective of coupling CPlantBox with PiafMunch and Dumux is to simulate the carbon and water flow within the plant-soil system.
+PiafMunch is responsible for handling the carbon flow module within the plant while DuMux is used to simulate soil water flow.
+When coupled with CPlantBox, it allows for a comprehensive simulation of the soil–plant–atmosphere continuum, considering both water and carbon fluxes.
+Similarly the objective of integrating the FvCB-stomatal regulation module with CPlantBox is to simulate the processes of transpiration and photosynthesis, particularly in the leaf blades, and to provide a comprehensive understanding of the plant's response to environmental conditions.
+The below table gives further details:"
+    table:
+      headers: ["Model", "Parameters Exchanged"]
+      rows:
+        - ["From **CPlantBox** to **PiafMunch**", "Information related to plant growth, structure, and current state which can influence carbon flow."]
+        - ["From **PiafMunch** to **CPlantBox**", "Data on carbon flow, sucrose source, and potential carbon limitations."]
+        - ["From **CPlantBox** to **DuMux**", "Information about plant growth, root structure, and water requirements."]
+        - ["From **DuMux** to **CPlantBox**", "Data on soil water flow, availability, and potential water uptake by the plant."]
+        - ["From **CPlantBox** to **FvCB**-Stomatal Regulation", "Information related to plant growth, structure, current state, and environmental conditions that can influence transpiration and photosynthesis."]
+        - ["From **FvCB**-Stomatal Regulation to **CPlantBox**", ["**Net Assimilation Rate**: Represents the rate of carbon assimilation in the plant.","**Leaf Outer-Xylem Water Potential**: Indicates the water potential in the outer xylem of the leaf, influencing water movement within the plant."]]
+    image: "images/cplantbox4.jpg"
+    imageWidth: "885px"
+    imageHeight: "576px"
+    textPosition: "bottom"

   - name: "Try It Online with Binder!"
     text: "If you'd like to explore and run C-Plantbox without any installations on your local machine, C-Plantbox team have a convenient solution for you – [Binder](http://b.cplantbox.com/)!
 With just a click, you can have an interactive environment to play with the code and data in this notebook.
 What are you waiting for?"
     list: